JakeSteam/blog-programming/_drafts/2024-12-15-sqlite-word-dictionary-from-wordnet.md

 #### Word list

 With a [4 year old wordlist](https://github.com/snguyenthanh/better_profanity/blob/master/better_profanity/profanity_wordlist.txt), missing quite common slurs wasn't too surprising.
 As such, I tried using [a much more comprehensive wordlist](https://github.com/zacanger/profane-words/blob/master/words.json) (2823 words vs better profanity's 835).
-However, the "fuzzy" matching was far too fuzzy, and half the words had their definitions removed!
+At this point, the library's "fuzzy" matching was far too fuzzy, and half the words had their definitions removed!

-After logging all the removed words and definitions, I noticed this list was quite over-zealous.
+After logging all the removed words and definitions, I also noticed this list was quite over-zealous.
 I ended up manually removing 123 words (see `whitelisted.txt`), since words like "illegal", "kicking", "commie" are absolutely fine to all but the most prudish people.
+Removing false positives took the total number of profane removals from 3,368 to 1,750, all of which seem sensible.

 Whilst I now had a good word list, at this point I gave up using libraries, and decided to just solve it myself.
 It's fine if the solution is slow and inefficient, so long as the output is correct.

-#### Slow regexes
+#### Using regexes

 I implemented a solution that just checks every word (& word of definition) against a combined regex of every profane word.
 Yes, this is a bit slow and naive, but it finally gives correct results!

 The script takes about a minute to parse the 161,705 word candidates, pull out 71,361 acceptable words, and store them in the database.
 Fast enough for a rarely run task.

-### Efficiency
+### Optimisation

 A few steps are taken to improve performance:

 - `executemany` is used to insert all the database rows at once.
 - A combined (very long) regex is used since it's far faster than checking a word against 2700 regexes.
 - A `set` is used for the word list, so words can be quickly checked against it.
+- Only one definition for each word & type is included, as this reduces the database size from 7.2MB to 5.1MB.

 ## Conclusion